-After having returned to the ship from the bar, most of the crew were relaxing while watching news coverage of Zach's funeral.
+After returning to the ship from the bar, most of the crew were relaxing while watching news coverage of Zach's funeral.
 They listened to the talking heads rehashing the story and getting much of it wrong.
 With the others in the lounge, Emkir was sleeping off his drunk in the stateroom he shared with Aali while Zimzod had climbed into bed with Mikah to 'help her work off' the booze.
 Aali had returned to the lounge as a "drunk and sleeping Emkir" was a "limp Emkir"...
 That meant no 'working it off' for them.
 Still, she did increase the oxygen content in the stateroom to help burn off the alcohol in his blood.

 After he said he'd join Inger, Rol decided to spark up a terminal and check his accounts, to see just how much he had to invest?
-It would suck to want to get involved with the offer and not have the cash to do so.
+It would suck to want to get involved with the offer and not have the cash to be able to.
 Aside from just over half a million credits which Rol had on account, the retired Marine was more concerned with expenses.
 He knew he could quite easily go on a spending spree and end up beggared again.
 On top of his cash assets, Rol also had two sources of annual income between his stipend as a Knight and his Marine Corp. retirement pay.
 He also had three High Passage vouchers and, checking the calendar, could request another one from TAS.
 Those were worth up to Cr 10,000 each.
-So Rol was not hurting.
+So Rol wasn't hurting.

 Finished with that, which was a fairly easy task, Aiden started looking into space they could rent for zero-g practice.
-He found was there were many schools and facilities offering every kind of training or need.
+He found there were many schools and facilities offering every kind of training or need.
 He was limited only by how much time and money he wanted to spend and how much control he wanted?
 He could have gone, on his own, to join in with others in laser tag style gaming arenas.
 He could also have gotten involved in combat simulation leagues, where combatants actually competed for prizes with matches broadcast to enthusiasts.

 Eventually getting into some negotiations with a few places, Aiden gathered some good data on many kinds of facilities from schools to firing ranges, but decided to just document what he'd learned before securing from that and doing some reading.
 He figured he'd keep doing that until dinner.
 In the meantime, Munarshu was working the forms which appeared to literally put his life under a microscope.
-Once the form was submitted, Munarshu read that the first step would be research in the government archives there in the Rhylanor system.
+Submitting the form, Munarshu read that the first step would be research in the government archives there in the Rhylanor system.
 This was because a data request from even the next system over took at least three weeks and came with the cost of moving this data in memory rather than other messages.

-As he read through the procedures, Munarshu found he was assured the basic investigation would take no longer than one standard month.
+Reading through the procedures, Munarshu found he was assured the basic investigation would take no longer than one standard month.
 It was also dependent on data coming from further out as the investigative request moved on through other systems.
 What disgusted Munarshu most about this was that he'd already provided nearly 25 screens of personal data and questions answered before he learned this.
 So, the government of Rhylanor already had a great deal of data on him which could not now be refused or called back.
 Given that, Munarshu decided he might as well continue anyway.
 He was sure stopping there would trigger a sharper investigation of him for a different reason.Fading Hours And Moving Forward

 Still, this gave Terin someplace to look if he could manage the labyrinth of Naval offices, archives and other locations to find a will?
 Admittedly, such a will might well have been superseded by a later document.
 But it was a starting point.
 Knowing the path to any will Brian had left behind would be a long one, Terin got to work on the search, calling up the first of many Imperial Naval offices.
-And as Terin waded into the bureaucratic sea, Munarshu paid his Cr 100, and submitted his application before heading below to work with Aali.
+And as Terin waded into the bureaucratic sea, Munarshu paid a Cr 100 fee, and submitted his application before heading below to work with Aali.

 At 5am, while Munarshu was waking to his normal alarm and beginning his morning routine, a wave of discordant sound broke forth in Aali and Emkir's stateroom.
 Aali was suddenly wakened as Emkir, shocked awake, started thrashing and ended up partly landing on her.
 Still, Aali was pleased to realize she could 'just barely' hear the sound, and more pleased it wasn't disturbing to her.
 Eventually they also moved into their morning routines.

-As Zimzod found Emkir, Aali, Munarshu and Rol in the lounge, Rol said, "Dig in.
+Zimzod saw Emkir, Aali, Munarshu and Rol in the lounge and Rol said, "Dig in.
 I made enough for everybody."
 Zimzod replied, "Alright!
 Outstanding!" as he stepped up to serve himself.
 Sitting with the others, Zimzod happily said, "How you doin' crew?"
 Reading it on her glasses, Aali answered, "Crude, Rude and Tattooed" with a smile as Rol said, "I think we're doing pretty good.
 Where's your other half?"
 Zimzod answered, "She's still sleeping it off."
 When Emkir asked if he'd take her some coffee, Zimzod said he'd do that in a bit.
 But as he said that, Zimzod considered his dwindling supply of the grinds and thought about restocking.